georgesoto2000/sky_power_testing_automation/README.md

 The physical conditions that can be changed are: connecting/disconnecting the satellite feeds and connecting/disconnecting ethernet internet connection.
 The satellite feeds are controlled using a Raspberry Pi's GPIO connected to RF switches (HMC849a).
 The ethernet connection to the STBs comes from a five port network switch.
 This switch is powered by a smart plug.
 By turning the smart plug off, the wired internet connection to the STB is broken.

 Power tests are an amalgamation of these conditions.
 Each test implements a selection of the stated functionallity in a different sequence, in order to ensure that all laws concerning e-products' power consumption are followed.
 A block diagram of the rack is included in the repository.

+The sky.py file contains the classes and the power_tests.py file contain the tests